 Oceanographer Samantha Siedlecki reported on an analysis that looked out to the year 2100, showing that many ocean conditions along the West Coast are likely to become more severe — more harmful to sea life — than predicted by global models.

 The analysis, which involved numerous collaborators, considered how local factors — such as coastal currents, upwelling and biological activity — tend to “amplify” projections developed at a global scale, said Siedlecki, a former UW research scientist now based at the University of Connecticut.

 While the new analysis showed a rate of acidification fairly consistent with global models, levels of temperature and carbon dioxide are projected to be adversely higher in the year 2100 — much higher in some areas.
 Likewise, beneficial oxygen and carbonate ion concentrations are predicted to be lower than global projections would suggest, and the amount of time that dangerous low-oxygen levels are present could double by 2100 in several coastal areas.

 Moderator Jan Newton, a UW oceanographer, said it was important to recognize the capabilities of experts in this region who are developing “really sophisticated hydrodynamic models” to calculate future ocean conditions.

 “I really want to acknowledge the groundbreaking work that is going on here, and thank you all,” she said.

 State policies and communication

-Ocean acidification can be a daunting problem for scientists, politicians and the public, but Washington state has always stepped up to the challenge, according to Jennifer Hennessey, oceans policy adviser to Gov. Jay Inslee.
+Ocean acidification can be a daunting problem for scientists, politicians and the public, but Washington state has consistently stepped up to the challenge, according to Jennifer Hennessey, senior policy adviser to Gov. Jay Inslee.

-In 2012, she said, Washington was one of the first states to address the problem of ocean acidification with the release of a comprehensive plan containing six broad strategies:
+In 2012, she said, Washington was the first state to address the problem of ocean acidification with the release of a comprehensive plan containing six broad strategies:

 - Reduce carbon emissions, such as from power generation and transportation, while improving energy efficiency,